twplatformlabs/circleci-base-image/README.md

 Packages that typically fall into this set of shared executor requirements include things like:
 - nonroot USER definition
-- tool for accessing secrets (such as Vault, chamber, 1password, teller)
+- tool for accessing secrets (such as Vault, chamber, 1password)
 - standard shell (bash, zsh)
 - multi-language support (locales)
 - common dependencies for installing packages (curl, wget, unzip, common build dependencies)